dstk-labs/dstk/README.md

 ./bin/storage upgrade
 ```

-This will apply any new patches present in `postgres/patches`
+This will apply any new patches present in `postgres/patches`.

+**IMPORTANT**: You MUST apply all patches that exist as of the current version of DSTK that you are running.
+Bad things will happen if you just clone the repo and yolo it.
+The database will be very sad.

 ## Available Services

 The development cluster will automatically expose the following services and endpoints:

+- Apollo Explorer at `127.0.0.1:4000`
+- DSTK Web UI at `127.0.0.1:5173`
 - MinIO at `127.0.0.1:9001`; the default credentials are supplied in `src/minio/minio.k8s.yml`
 - Postgres at `127.0.0.1:5432`; the default credentials are supplied in `src/postgres/postgres.k8s.yml`.
 Note that you will need to install the appropriate Postgres utilities (`psql`, jdbc/odbc driver, whatever) on your host machine in order to connect.